-Prague, Czech Republic – According to Eurostat, the Czech Republic boasts the second lowest rate of homicides in the EU.
+Prague, Czech Republic – According to Eurostat, the Czech Republic boasts among the lowest homicide rates in the EU.

 With 0.6 police-recorded intentional homicides per 100,000 inhabitants, the Czech Republic has the second lowest rate of criminal offences, tied with Italy, and topped only by Luxembourg (0.3 homicides per 100,000 inhabitants).
 According to the Global Peace Index 2019, the Czech Republic more broadly ranks as the 10th safest country in the world.